MorphometricsGroup/EasyDCP/docs/source/tutorial.md

 - Default `eps_points = 10`.
 Higher value may be used if segmentation fails, such as one plant being wrongly divided in two segments.
 Recommend trying 13.
 Higher `eps_points` value may dramatically increase CPU processing time.

-Execute your.py file using python , using 3Dphenotyping root folder as working directory:
+**Execute your.py file using python , using 3Dphenotyping root folder as working directory:**

 `(easypcp37) C:\Users\Alex\Documents\GitHub\3Dphenotyping>python example\example.py`

 Output will be created in working directory.
 A folder will be created for each .ply file processed by EasyPCP.
 It contains several .ply files for classification and segmentation steps.
 Also, a .png file is output per each 'plant' output by segmentation step.
 The .png file contains phenotypic traits:

 - Ellipse long and short axis
+- Plant height, absolute or percentile (average of points above 90th percentile)
+- Projected leaf area

-- etc
+- etc.

 Finally, a .csv file is created in /data_out/ containing per-plant traits and metadata.
 This file can be read as is, or imported into R for analysis. **Include sample R file?**